laundrevity/rusty-tools/README.md

 # Rusty Tool Assistant

-A versatile console-based assistant powered by an OpenAI model, capable of executing various tool functions to assist users with their queries.
+A modular and extensible console-based assistant leveraging OpenAI's GPT models, structured to dynamically execute an expanding set of tools based on user requests.

 ## Features

-- Execute a series of Linux commands with concatenated output
+- Dynamic tool execution allows for a flexible extension of available commands
-- Generate a snapshot of the current project's source code
+- Utilizes OpenAI's GPT models for an interactive and intelligent command line experience
-- Utilize OpenAI's models to understand and process user queries
+- A Tool Registry allows for seamless onboarding of new tools without altering core logic
-- Interactive console interface for user inputs and tool executions
+- Interactive console interface for engaging user interaction

 ## Prerequisites